nag92/pdblib-matlab/README.md

 PbDLib is a set of tools combining statistical learning, dynamical systems and optimal control approaches for programming-by-demonstration applications.

-The Matlab/GNU Octave version is currently maintained by Sylvain Calinon, http://calinon.ch.
+The Matlab/GNU Octave version is currently maintained by Sylvain Calinon, Idiap Research Institute, http://idiap.ch/~scalinon/, http://calinon.ch.

-More information can be found on: http://programming-by-demonstration.org/lib/

 ### Compatibility

-The codes are compatible with both Matlab or GNU Octave.
+The codes are compatible with both Matlab and GNU Octave.

 ### Usage